joshmorel/joshmorel.ca_ownhugo_old/content/blog/create-householdwiki-vimwiki.md

 ## Background

-Several years ago I signed up with the Windows Office 365 subscription at \$11.95/Can.
+Several years ago I signed up with the Windows Office 365 subscription at $11.95 Can.
 I definitely want out and for most functions I can use [LibreOffice](http://www.libreoffice.org/).
 However, I have a lot of my personal notes & knowledge base in OneNote.
 I like OneNote but I don't want to be paying those dollars for it and I want something I can have